eflumerf/styleguide/dune-daq-cppguide.md

 [DUNE VERSION OF THE "COMMENTS" SECTION]

+[This section needs to be made consistent with DOxygen standards on DUNE]

 Comments are absolutely vital to keeping our code readable.
 But
 remember: while comments are very important, the best code is self-documenting.
 Give sensible names to types and variables, and